MoonGraves/Threejs/secondCubeType/readme.md

 these index.html is made by separately for example land is one item and multi box and with fog and ect.

-Empty land preview: https://threejsland.zhaotan18x.repl.co/
+Empty land preview: https://threejsland.zhaotan18x.repl.co/ This is with orbitcontrol where can move by mouse and scroll the scene view